tjadunn/goKafka/README.md

 ## Go Twitter Consumer

-A lightweight API poller written in GO
+A lightweight API poller written in Go

 The purpose of this service is to poll the twitter API and fetch tweets based on some rule.

-These are then fed into Kafka
+These are then fed into Kafka for downstream consumption